|Katahdins are known for their quality meat, which is

 December 2006.
 Our flock and their offspring have been tested over the

-years for OPP, and have passed every health certification required of them.
+years for OPP, and have passed every health certification required of

-see our operation every February.
+out to see our operation every February.

 |"Hope your lambing season is going well.
 I just had to share how ours went.
 The three ewes (2 year